How to find which vmnic a VM is using on ESXi?

 Issue/Introduction

-This article shows three ways to find which VMNIC a VM uses on ESXi.
+This article shows the different methods to find which VMNIC a VM uses on ESXi.

 Environment